MariaLundgren/CO-OP-Game-Review/TESTING.md

     - On the edit profile page the user can edit their profile, the user can add/edit their profile image and edd/edit what their favourite game is.

+#### Manual testing of Edit Profile
+- Try to add an image in the input field for image url and clicking on edit profile button.
+This brings the user back to the profile back, an image is shown on the profile, flash message "Profile Updated" appears, and the image url is stored on the user in the db.
+- Tryes to add more than 30 characters in favourite game input field and the field wont let me put in more than 30 characters.
+- Try to add a favourite game in the input field for favourite game and clicking on edit profile.
+This brings the user back to the profile back, a favourite game is shown on the profile, flash message "Profile Updated" appears, and the favourite game is stored on the user in the db.
+- Saving the url for the edit profile page and tries to access it after logging out and this redirects the user to the log in page.
+- Saving the url for the edit profile page and tries to access it after logging in as a different user and this brings the user to their own edit profile page.

 ### New Review